open-component-model/ocm-spec/doc/02-processing/03-signing.md

 component references already exist, they have to be compared against the calculated digest and rejected if different.

-The algorithms used for signing are listed in the [extensible parts](../04-extensions/01-extensible-values.md#signature-algorithms) of the specification
+The algorithms used for signing are listed in the [extensions](../04-extensions/04-algorithms/README.md#signature-algorithms).

 ## Verification Procedure